 - In No More Heroes, this is Letz Shake's weapon of choice: a giant, silo-like device capable of unleashing a magnitude 20 seismic blast when fully charged (bear in mind, he's supposed to be an assassin).

 - No More Heroes 2: Desperate Struggle: After its interrupted performance in the first game, it ends up coming back in this game in the form of the newly-rebuilt Dr. Letz Shake, adapted into a smaller, but still devastating Spider Tank version of itself.
 This time, he actually is fought, and while his earthquakes are much smaller, they can still sap 50% (75% in Bitter) of Travis' health if he stands in the wrong spot.

 - The PlayStation tie-in to Power Rangers Lightspeed Rescue have a stage where you must destroy Quake Spikes, machines embedded into the ground by Queen Bansheera's minions, to prevent their activation which will create an earthquake near a dam.

 - PC mecha-sim game Starsiege had these in one mission on Mars.
 Known as 'Hammertanks' or 'Thumpers,' these were modified drilling platforms designed to shake HERCs right off their feet.
 Seeing as how HERCs are apparently destroyed the moment they fall over, these tanks were extremely useful in their single appearance.

-- Dr. Wily used one in the Mega Man cartoon.
+- Dr. Wily used one in the Mega Man (Ruby-Spears) cartoon.

-- The Superman cartoon Electric Earthquake has one — created by a Native American Mad Scientist who wants to reclaim Manhattan for his people, believing it was taken by fraud.
+- The 1942 Superman Theatrical Cartoons Superman cartoon Electric Earthquake has one — created by a Native-American Mad Scientist who wants to reclaim Manhattan for his people, believing it was taken by fraud.